Sightseeing & Accommodation north of Inverness

 Alternatively you can head north through Strathpeffer & Dingwall towards Tain (see below) and Sutherland & Caithness.

-Dalmore distillery produces a refined Highland malt.
+Dalmore Distillery produces a refined Highland malt.
 The distillery is located half-way between Dingwall and Tain, just off the A9 and is on the shore of the Cromarty Firth overlooking the Black Isle.
 Visitors are very welcome.
-Guided tours are available Monday to Friday and the maximum group size is twenty.
-To book a tour telephone the distillery direct at +44 (0) 1349 882362 or email them.
+Guided tours are available Monday to Friday and the maximum group size is 12.
+No children under 9 years.
+To book a tour telephone the distillery direct at +44 (0) 1349 882362.

 Scotland's oldest royal burgh (with a charter dating from 1066) has many historic buildings including the acclaimed Tain Through Time Visitor Centre.
 In addition to the town's numerous shops and restaurants, other places to visit include Tain Silver and Tain Pottery.